aggiovato/full-stack-open/part2/rest-countries/README.md

 - The app uses the [React](https://reactjs.org/) library for building user interfaces.
 - The app uses the [Axios](https://axios-http.com/) library for making HTTP requests.
-- The app uses the [styled-components](https://styled-components.com/) library for styling components.
-- The app uses the [React Icons](https://react-icons.github.io/react-icons/) library for icons.